maxh/maxheinritz.com/_posts/2024-12-31-favorite-quotes-from-jane-eyre.md

 >Most true is it that "beauty is in the eye of the gazer."
 My master's colourless, olive face, square, massive brow, broad and jetty eyebrows, deep eyes, strong features, firm, grim mouth,--all energy, decision, will,--were not beautiful, according to rule; but they were more than beautiful to me; they were full of an interest, an influence that quite mastered me,--that took my feelings from my own power and fettered them in his.

-### The irrationality of love

-Something we can all relate to.

->But in other points, as well as this, I was growing very lenient to my master; I was forgetting all his faults, for which I had once kept a sharp look-out.

->I had not intended to love him; the reader knows I had wrought hard to extricate from my soul the germs of love there detected; and now, at the first renewed view of him, they spontaneously revived, green, and strong!
-He made me love him without looking at me.

 ### On “all is fair in love and war”

 The many-layered deceit involved in Mr Rochester’s courtship of Jane irks me: his hiding of Bertha, his feigning interest in other women, his dressing up as a fortune teller.
 And yet in the end… it worked.
 Jane forgives it all.
 The book does not shy away from the undercurrents of impropriety that fuel many of our strongest romantic connections.